om-veer/ziti-doc/docusaurus/OpenZiti/docs/overview.md

     * [ziti-doc](https://github.com/openziti/ziti-doc): Documention (which you are currently reading)
 * A [Discourse forum](https://openziti.discourse.group/) is available

-Ziti was developed and open sourced by [NetFoundry, Inc](https://netfoundry.io).
+Ziti was developed and open sourced by [NetFoundry Inc.](https://netfoundry.io).
 NetFoundry continues to fund and contribute to Ziti.

 ## Overview of a Ziti Network